Hey friend 🥰

 All we need to feel these great emotions of freedom and happiness is to condition our minds to live and respond with love, affection, empathy and respect.

-Automatically, we learn to be better humans and we will learn to be much more happy with ourselves.
+Automatically, we learn to be better humans and we will learn to be much happier with ourselves.

 We don't need to purchase all that stuff we are being offered.
 You don't need that new car or new laptop or whatever, unless the old one's broken.

-Respecting our fellow humans and the nature we live in is a great way to start to be a more thoughful, socially conscious Hawai'i traveler.
+Respecting our fellow humans and the nature we live in is a great way to start to be a more thoughtful, socially conscious Hawai'i traveler.

 When you do that, you are already a great tourist.

-Because when we educate ourselves, we prime our minds to listen, to be amazed, and to start to see the world in a larger context - and our role in all this magic.
+Because when we educate ourselves, we condition our minds to listen, to be amazed, and to start to see the world in a larger context - and our role in all this magic.

 I want you to see the bigger picture.
 To connect to Hawai'i on a deeper level.

-Automatically, you'll contribute to conscious and sustainable travelling.
+Automatically, you'll contribute to conscious, sustainable, respectful travelling.

 Hawai'i is special.
 Learn as much as you can about the islands (nature, culture, geology).